danthegoodman1/Percolators/cql/README.md

 3. Don’t use long or massive transactions.
 The longer they are, the more likely there will be a conflict at commit time (and the consequence of retrying it is higher).
 Writing a lot of data will also take longer.
 4. Retry transactions, and let their backoff window be longer than the transaction timeout (in case you discover a freshly abandoned transaction).
 Generally leaving the transaction timeout at 5s is a smart idea.
 You can easily rip the old deadline off a context while preserving its value by using `context.WithoutCancel()`, and letting the transaction client automatically add the 5-second deadline back in
 5. Keep in mind that currently ScyllaDB uses the [tablets](The following ScyllaDB features are not supported if a keyspace has tablets enabled) architecture as default now, which does not currently support LWTs.
 The namespace will have to be explicitly disabled.

+## Improvements

+When integrating with a timestamp oracle, having the client be able to batch transactions to some interval (e.g. 5ms) so in a single request it can fetch multiple timestamps at once.